mongodb/mongodbatlas-cloudformation-resources/.github/pull_request_template.md

 - [ ] Breaking change (fix or feature that would cause existing functionality to not work as expected)
 - [ ] This change requires a documentation update
+- [ ] If changes include removal or addition of 3rd party GitHub actions, I updated our internal document.
+Reach out to the APIx Integration slack channel to get access to the internal document.

 ## Manual QA performed: